Choosing the correct level of plan is crucial for optimising your training time, ability, and race performance.

-None: You are probably best with a Beginner plan - unless you have a few years of relevant training in the bank.
+None: Consider a Beginner plan - unless you have a few years of relevant training in the bank.

-1-2 times: Consider the level according to your previous results/ranking, current fitness, race goals, length of plan needed and training time you have available each week.
+1-2 times: Choose the level according to your previous results/ranking, current fitness, race goals, length of plan needed and training time you have available each week.

-3+ times: You are likely to perform best with an Intermediate or Advanced plan, depending on your previous results/ranking, race goals, current fitness, length of plan needed and training time available.
+3+ times: Optimise your performance with an Intermediate or Advanced plan.
+Choose according to your previous results/ranking, race goals, current fitness, length of plan needed and training time available.

 Progression (current fitness and length of plan)

-A key factor to successful training is to optimally progress your fitness.
+A key factor for effective training is to gradually advance your workouts while also improving your overall fitness level.
 Consider your current fitness and how long you have until your race.
-Then choose the plan that matches your fitness now and fills the gap between now and your 'A' race.
+Then choose the plan that matches your fitness and fills the gap between now and your 'A' race.

-If choosing a short duration plan, this sometimes means choosing a level lower than your experience warrants - particularly if you are returning to training after a sabbatical.
+If choosing a short-duration plan, you may need to choose a level lower than your experience warrants - particularly if you are returning to training after a sabbatical.

 Beginner - to finish.

-Intermediate/Advanced - mid-pack finish, or decent Age-Group position.
+Intermediate/Advanced - mid-pack finish or good Age-Group position.